shubhammca88/kubestarter-2025/K8S/PV/pv.md

 ## Conclusion

-Persistent Volumes and Persistent Volume Claims are essential components in Kubernetes for managing storage resources.
+Persistent Volumes and Persistent Volume Claims are essential components in Kubernetes for `managing storage resources`.
 They provide a way to decouple storage from the lifecycle of pods, ensuring data persistence and stability.